jeffjeffjeffrey/etsy_similar_shops/README.md

 #### Treasury trouble

 The treasury information was tricky to obtain because there was no direct API for accessing treasuries by a contained listing.
-To get around this I wrote a script to download all available treasuries and store that information in a convenient hash for look-ups.
+To get around this I wrote a script to download all available treasuries and store that information in convenient hashes for look-ups.
 Unfortunately, even after downloading all 25,000 publicly available treasuries, I was unable to find a random sample of active shops with any listings found in those treasuries.

-To download treasuries and refactor them for efficient look-ups, run
+To try anyway and download treasuries and refactor them for efficient look-ups, run [get_treasuries.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/get_treasuries.py) and [make_treasury_hashes.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/make_treasury_hashes.py):

     python get_treasuries.py "treasuries.json"
     python make_treasury_hashes.py "treasuries.json" "listing_treasury_hash.json" "treasury_tag_hash.json"